-This page will be updated with the final results from both the general and runoff elections once they have been posted by the Mississippi Secretary of State’s Office.
+The final results from the general elections as certified by the Mississippi Secretary of State’s Office are available here, and the final results from the runoff elections as certified by the Mississippi Secretary of State’s Office are available here.
 Below are the constitutional and statutory descriptions of the matters handled by each of the courts for which a general election was held.

 Mississippi Supreme Court